-11 (1) DEHS will monitor compliance with the Ordinance randomly and 12 through investigation of complaints, and an inspection program.
+- (1) DEHS will monitor compliance with the Ordinance randomly and through investigation of complaints, and an inspection program. - (2) DEHS may issue an official notification to notify regulated entities of its obligations under the Ordinance. - Commercial Edible Food Generator found to have Edible Food in any waste Collection container, or to any Food Recovery Organization or Food Recovery Service found to have Edible Food recovered from a Tier One or Tier Two Edible Food Generator in a waste Collection container which has not been documented by a notice of significant spoilage as required in this Ordinance.
+Such notice will be provided by written communication immediately upon identification of the violation or within three (3) calendar days after determining that a violation has occurred.
+If DEHS observes Edible Food in a Tier One or Tier Two Commercial Edible Food Generator, or Food Recovery Organization, or Food Recovery Service waste container on more than two (2) consecutive occasion(s), DEHS may assess an administrative citation and fine, pursuant to the Edible Food Recovery penalties provisions contained in this Ordinance, on the Tier One or Tier Two Commercial Edible Food Recovery Organization, or Food Recovery Service. - (4) DEHS shall issue a Notice of Violation requiring compliance within

-13 (2) DEHS may issue an official notification to notify regulated entities of 14 its obligations under the Ordinance.
+60 days of issuance of the notice.

-15 (3)DEHS will issue a Notice of Violation to any Tier One or Tier Two 16 Commercial Edible Food Generator found to have Edible Food in any waste Collection 17 container, or to any Food Recovery Organization or Food Recovery Service found to have 18 Edible Food recovered from a Tier One or Tier Two Edible Food Generator in a waste 19 Collection container which has not been documented by a notice of significant spoilage 20 as required in this Ordinance.
-Such notice will be provided by written communication 21 immediately upon identification of the violation or within three (3) calendar days after 22 determining that a violation has occurred.
-If DEHS observes Edible Food in a Tier One or 23 Tier Two Commercial Edible Food Generator, or Food Recovery Organization, or Food 24 Recovery Service waste container on more than two (2) consecutive occasion(s), DEHS 25 may assess an administrative citation and fine, pursuant to the Edible Food Recovery 26 penalties provisions contained in this Ordinance, on the Tier One or Tier Two Commercial 27 Edible Food Generator, Food Recovery Organization, or Food Recovery Service.
+- (5) Absent compliance by the entity within the deadline set forth in the Notice of Violation, DEHS shall commence an action to impose penalties, via an administrative citation and fine, pursuant to the Edible Food Recovery penalties provisions contained in this Ordinance. - (e) Penalty Amounts for Types of Violations

-(4) DEHS shall issue a Notice of Violation requiring compliance within
+The penalty levels are as follows: - (1) For a first violation, the amount of the base penalty shall be \$100 per violation. - (2) For a second violation, the amount of the base penalty shall be \$200 per violation. - (3) For a third or subsequent violation, the amount of the base penalty \$500 per violation. - (f) Compliance Deadline Extension Considerations

-1 60 days of issuance of the notice.
+DEHS may extend the compliance deadlines set forth in a Notice of Violation issued when such failure or delay in compliance is caused by or results from causes beyond the reasonable control of the entity such as:

-2 (5)Absent compliance by the entity within the deadline set forth in the 3 Notice of Violation, DEHS shall commence an action to impose penalties, via an 4 administrative citation and fine, pursuant to the Edible Food Recovery penalties 5 provisions contained in this Ordinance.
-6 Penalty Amounts for Types of Violations (e) 7 The penalty levels are as follows: 8 For a first violation, the amount of the base penalty shall be \$100 per (1)9 violation.
-10 For a second violation, the amount of the base penalty shall be \$200 (2)11 per violation.
-12 (3)For a third or subsequent violation, the amount of the base penalty 13 \$500 per violation.
-14 6 (f) Compliance Deadline Extension Considerations 15 DEHS may extend the compliance deadlines set forth in a Notice of 16 Violation issued when such failure or delay in compliance is caused by or results from 17 causes beyond the reasonable control of the entity such as: 18 (1)Acts of God such as earthquakes, wildfires, flooding, and other 19 emergencies or natural disasters; 20 (2)Delays in obtaining discretionary permits or other government 21 agency approvals; or, 22 Deficiencies in Organic Waste Recycling infrastructure or Edible (3)23 Food Recovery capacity and DEHS is under a corrective action plan with CalRecycle 24 pursuant to 14 CCR Section 18996.2 due to those deficiencies.
-25 (g) Appeals Process 26 (1) Persons receiving an administrative citation containing a penalty for 27 an uncorrected violation may request a hearing to appeal the citation.
-A hearing will be 28 held only if it is requested within the time prescribed and consistent with County's procedures in DEHS's codes for appeals of administrative citations.
+- (1) Acts of God such as earthquakes, wildfires, flooding, and other emergencies or natural disasters; - (2) Delays in obtaining discretionary permits or other government agency approvals; or, - (3) Deficiencies in Organic Waste Recycling infrastructure or Edible Food Recovery capacity and DEHS is under a corrective action plan with CalRecycle pursuant to 14 CCR Section 18996.2 due to those deficiencies. - (g) Appeals Process - (1) Persons receiving an administrative citation containing a penalty for an uncorrected violation may request a hearing to appeal the citation.
+A hearing will be held only if it is requested within the time prescribed and consistent with County's procedures in DEHS's codes for appeals of administrative citations.
 Evidence may be presented at the hearing.
 DEHS will appoint a hearing officer who shall conduct the hearing and issue a final written order.

-- 4 - (h) Education Period for Non-Compliance
+(h) Education Period for Non-Compliance